 Ingredients for Chocolate Gravy

-- Butter: Adds richness and a glossy finish to the gravy.
+- Butter: Adds richness and makes it glossy.

 How to Make Chocolate Gravy